TodePond/DreamBerd/README.md

 In response to some recent criticism about this design decision, we would like to remind you that this is part of the JavaScript specification, and therefore - out of our control.

-## DB3X
+## DBX

-You can embed DB3X in DreamBerd.
+You can embed DBX in DreamBerd.
 It's just DreamBerd, and it's also just HTML.

 ```java
 funct App() => {